klahrich/chiefhustler/content/posts/update-august-2021.md

 I've slightly increased my exposure to gold through $MKO.V.
 I like the CEO, and I believe the company will be gushing free cash flow in the near future.
 Maybe one day I'll understand something about mining; until then, I'm bowling with bumpers alongside [@BrownMarubozu](https://twitter.com/BrownMarubozu).

 I've also increased my cash position to about 8%, and I have some cash coming in soon.
-I'll invest it if I see some incredible opportunities on the Canadian markets, but I'm in no rush.
-I'd rather have some cash to sleep on (not sure that's a legit English expression but I like it).
+I'm aiming for about ~10%.
+I'll use the cash if I see some incredible opportunities on the Canadian markets, but I'm in no rush.
+I like having a little bit of cash put aside.

 Finally, I spent a lot of time this month thinking about my investing approach.
 [Here's]({{<relref "investing-approach.md">}} "My investing approach") what I came up with.
 Hopefully, I can revisit it in a few months and get a good laugh at how noob I was.